U.S. Congress takes aim at FDA over meningitis outbreak

 Several lawmakers questioned Smith about relations between NECC and the Massachusetts pharmacy board, some saying reports of close ties among individuals could have encouraged state regulators to favor the interests of pharmacies over patients.

-The committee heard emotional testimony from the 78-year-old widow of a Kentucky judge who was among the first to die in the meningitis outbreak.
+Delivering emotional testimony to kick off the hearing was the 78-year-old widow of a Kentucky judge who was among the first to die in the meningitis outbreak.

 "It was such a useless thing that happened to my husband," Joyce Lovelace said, testifying from a wheelchair.